tarantool/doc/doc/reference/reference_lua/yaml.rst

 **yaml.cfg() example 1:**

-The following code will encode 0/0 as nan ("not a number") and 1/0 as inf ("infinity"), rather than returning nil or an error message:
+The following code will encode 0/0 as NaN ("not a number") and 1/0 as Inf ("infinity"), rather than returning nil or an error message:

 .. code-block:: lua